 There are two main types of losses that businesses may sustain: damage or destruction of physical assets and monetary damages resulting from lawsuits.
 Businesses can protect themselves against damage to physical assets by purchasing commercial property insurance.
 They can safeguard their company against the cost of third-party lawsuits by buying commercial liability insurance.

 Property insurance may be purchased by itself or in combination with liability insurance.
 Many businesses buy property insurance separately in the form of a commercial property policy.
 The latter covers buildings, machinery, office furnishings and other types of property commonly used by businesses.
 Small businesses often obtain property insurance by purchasing a business owners policy (BOP).
 A BOP is a package policy that includes both property and liability insurance.

-General liability insurance may be purchased separately or as part of a BOP.
-Your business needs this coverage to protect itself against third-party claims for bodily injury, property damage, or personal and advertising injury.
 Property, liability and BOP policies are flexible so coverages can be added or deleted via endorsements as needed.

 Two other coverages many businesses need are commercial auto and workers compensation coverages.
 A business auto policy covers trucks, cars, and other vehicles used by businesses.
 It includes commercial auto liability and physical damage coverages.
 Note that personal auto policies should not be used to insure vehicles owned by businesses.

 Most businesses must purchase workers compensation insurance to comply with state worker protection laws.
 A workers compensation policy provides benefits like medical coverage and disability that injured workers are entitled to receive under state laws.
 The policy also includes employers liability coverage, which protects your business from lawsuits filed by injured workers.

 Steps to Buying Insurance

 Buying insurance for a business is a process that involves five key steps.